 A tabular is a component designed to lay out other components.
 Unlike a table component which is used to display a dataset, a tabular is a set of cells that can each display a dataset in a component.
 This topic introduces how you can insert tabulars in a report, add components into a tabular, and manage the cells, columns, and rows of a tabular.

-You cannot use tabulars in page reports that use business views or in library components.
+You cannot use tabulars in business view-based page reports or in library components.
 A web report is initially a tabular with a single cell; you cannot insert another tabular into a web report.

 This topic contains the following sections:

 - Inserting Tabulars in a Query-Based Page Report

 - Inserting Components into a Tabular